-2.5.5.2 FLEXIBILITY FROM HEATING AND COOLING
+2.5.6.2 FLEXIBILITY FROM HEATING AND COOLING

 Regarding flexibility from heating and cooling, the trajectory starts with the Energy Pact 2030 targets, as also mentioned in the 'Adequacy and Flexibility study 2022-32', considering 1500 MWh by day during winter period of demand-side response shifting.
-After 2030, the target is based on the flexibility of the heating and cooling demand.
+The 'Fit For 55' scenario takes into account additional flexibility potential based on the increased numbers of heat pumps considered in this scenario, reaching a value of 1800 MWh by day.
+After 2030, the target is to be based on the flexibility of the heating and cooling demand.
 The different targets fixed in this section are based on the sectoral growth and electrification rate assumed for the associated sectors.
-The main assumptions for consumption used to provide the proposal of demand-side shifting volume are presented in section 2.5.4.
+The main assumptions for consumption used to provide the proposal of demand-side shifting volume are presented in section 2.5.5.